 The frame of the building will be made from timber which “absorbs CO2 as opposed to spewing it out, which makes it CO2 negative”, says Duffy, who has extensively studied the use of timber as a sustainable material in construction.

 “We’re using recycled bricks and lime mortar to hold them together.
-That makes the bricks easy to separate at the end of the building’s life, which means they can be used again,” he says.
+That makes the bricks easy to separate at the end of the building’s life, which means they can be used again,” he explains.

 Duffy believes this is the future of building.